Celebrating the Prophet (peace be upon him)

 Once Allah’s Apostle said, “There is none who witnesses sincerely that there is no God but Allah, and Muhammad is his messenger, except that Allah, will save him from the Hell-fire.”
 His companion, Mu’adh said, “O Messenger of God!
 Should I not inform the people about it so that they may have good news?”
 He replied, hesitatingly, “(Maybe) When the people hear about it, they may only depend on it.”
 Bukhari.

-While Islam is projected today as inimical and hostile to Christianity, Judaism and other religions, the truth is that the Prophet was the great educator, teaching people the meaning and explanation of their original faith and religion.
-Correcting and assisting them in following the right path, as taught by previous prophets and messengers.
+While Islam is projected today as inimical and hostile to Christianity, Judaism and other religions, the truth is that the Prophet was the great educator, his role was to reassert the meaning and explanation of the original faith and religion of God, as taught by previous prophets and messengers.

 Love and Mercy